yousaiditchewie/yousaiditchewie-v2/src/pages/blog/how-to-sell-your-music-independently.md

 Let’s call out all of the musicians, engineers, designers, and creatives that contributed to your album.

-> But, Yousaiditchewie, how can we do this?
+> But, Jacob, how can we do this?
 Our music is on Apple Music and Spotify where people don’t care about such things!

 I’m so glad you asked.